PPAR agonist: PPAR-gamma agonists

 PPARγ (gamma) is the main target of the drug class of thiazolidinediones (TZDs), used in diabetes mellitus and other diseases that feature insulin resistance.
 It is also mildly activated by certain NSAIDs (such as ibuprofen) and indoles, as well as from a number of natural compounds.
 Known inhibitors include the experimental agent GW-9662.

 They are also used in treating hyperlipidaemia in atherosclerosis.
 Here they act by increasing the expression of ABCA1, which transports extra-hepatic cholesterol into HDL.
 Increased uptake and excretion from the liver therefore follows.

 Animal studies have shown their possible role in amelioration of pulmonary inflammation, especially in asthma.

 PPAR-delta agonists

 PPARδ (delta) is the main target of a research chemical named GW501516.
 It has been shown that agonism of PPARδ changes the body's fuel preference from glucose to lipids.
+In August 2024, seladelpar became the first PPARδ agonist to be approved for clinical use.

 Dual and pan PPAR agonists

 A fourth class of dual PPAR agonists, so-called glitazars, which bind to both the α and γ PPAR isoforms, are currently under active investigation for treatment of a larger subset of the symptoms of the metabolic syndrome.
-These include the experimental compounds aleglitazar, muraglitazar and tesaglitazar.
-In June 2013, saroglitazar was the first glitazar to be approved for clinical use.
+These include the experimental compounds aleglitazar, muraglitazar, oxeglitazar, naveglitazar and tesaglitazar.
+In June 2013, saroglitazar was the first glitazar to be approved for clinical use, followed by chiglitazar in October 2021.

-In addition, there is continuing research and development of new dual α/δ and γ/δ PPAR agonists for additional therapeutic indications, as well as "pan" agonists acting on all three isoforms.
+The dual PPARα/δ agonist elafibranor was approved for clinical use in June 2024.
+In addition, there is continuing research and development of new γ/δ PPAR agonists for additional therapeutic indications, as well as "pan" agonists acting on all three isoforms.

+The anti-hypertension drug telmisartan is known to have PPAR γ/δ dual partial agonist activity in vivo.
+It also activates PPAR-α in vitro.